 If your business has yet to make the move the cloud accounting, it’s likely that you’re still using one of the legacy, desktop-based accounting systems.
 While the actual functionality of desktop accounting is tried and tested, there are many downsides to working from a traditional software system – and you may also be surprised that your desktop system is not quite as secure, or as efficient, as you’d thought.

 - Accounts are only available on your office network – when you use desktop accounting to manage your finances, you only have access to those numbers when you’re logged into your own office network.
 That’s severely limiting when you’re away from the office, working on important financial decision-making with colleagues or collaborating with your CPA and advisors.

-- Data held on laptops and local drives can be unsecure – there’s a preconception that online data is unsecure, and data on a local drive is safe.
-But when most of your laptops and PCs are plugged into the internet, there’s always the possibility of your local data being hacked, or attacked by malware, worms and other viruses.
+- Data held on laptops and local drives can be unsecured – there’s a preconception that online data is unsecured, and data on a local drive is safe.
+But when most of your laptops and PCs are plugged into the internet, there’s always the possibility of your local data being hacked, or attacked by malware, worms, and other viruses.
 And don’t discount the security implications of business data stored on portable laptops either – they can easily be stolen, or left behind at a restaurant, putting your data at risk.

 - Your physical server is prone to security issues – it’s not just laptops and PCs you need to worry about.
 How secure is your physical server?
 Is your server room protected, and how hard would it be for someone to walk in and get access?
 Where there’s a physical drive, there’s always a potential risk.

 - Updates and fixes have to be downloaded – desktop systems only get updates, bug fixes, and security protocols when you remember to download and install them.
 So you could be using an accounting app that’s several versions behind the latest software – with all the problems that can create.